brianholland99/main_system_install/README.md

 This repo contains the steps for the initial minimal install from an Ubuntu 16.04 server ISO with an initial salt master/minion.
 Additional software and configuration will controlled via salt.
+This system will also control several VMs and other systems too.

 ## Phases